 - even a sublethal effect of the insecticide on mosquitoes is likely to contribute to malaria control.

-IRS using non-pyrethroid insecticides may also be implemented in areas with LLINs, as part of an IRM strategy.
+IRS using non-pyrethroid insecticides may also be implemented in areas with LLINs, for resistance management purposes.
 Larval source management may provide an opportunity for IRM, because there is greater diversity in larvicides including biological formulations, and habitat modification or manipulation can reduce overall dependence on insecticides.

 However, interventions targeting the larval and pupal stages of mosquitoes are appropriate only in certain settings, where mosquito aquatic habitats are few, fixed and findable.
 With continued reliance on LLINs and IRS, the operational impact of their use must be monitored closely, and resistance should be tested at sentinel sites at least once a year and more often if feasible.